 - salt & pepper, for seasoning

 Begin by turning your dough out onto a lightly floured surface.
 Allow it to rest at room temperature for 30 minutes.
+If you’d like to make your own homemade dough, my friend Chloe has an amazing recipe!

 Next, roll out the dough, hand toss, or stretch it fit your desired shape on the pizza stone.
 I have this pizza stone and love it!